Double Pupil Eye. A closer look at Polycoria

 Recognising Polycoria: Symptoms and Indicators

-Symptoms of polycoria can be subtle; however, using eye drops or special imaging techniques, doctors can reveal the distinct signs and symptoms.
-Articles in medical journals like 'Arquivos Brasileiros de Oftalmologia' provide detailed descriptions of these indicators, aiding in the diagnosis and understanding of polycoria.
+Articles in medical journals like 'Arquivos Brasileiros de Oftalmologia' provide detailed descriptions of these indicators.
+This will provide you better understanding of polycoria.

 Despite the complexity of its diagnosis, recognising the symptoms of polycoria is crucial for managing any associated vision problems and ensuring proper eye care.
 The unique visual characteristics of this condition require a keen eye for detail, often necessitating expert examination and specialised equipment.